cathalmccabe/connect_to_aws/README.md

-# Xilinx ISCA 2020 tutorial
+# Xilinx ICS 2020 tutorial

-Saturday May 30 10:00 - 13:00 (East time)
+Monday 29 June 10:00 - 18:00 (Central European Time)

 ## Connecting to AWS

 This  guide will show you how to connect to a Xilinx provided AWS EC2 F1 instance, and starting and stopping the instance.

 ## Steps
-Each registered participant to the ISCA2020 Xilinx tutorial has been allocated a pre-configured EC2 F1 instance.
+Each registered participant to the tutorial has been allocated a pre-configured EC2 F1 instance.
 You should already have received an email with the following details:

 - Account ID,
 - IAM username,